udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/Front-End-Web-Developer/README.md

 Here is a link to the [video][OH]

 #What is Front-End Web Development?
+Front-End Web Development is the creation of everything you see on the web.
+Every website you go to, all the suff you are seeing is made with Front-End Web Development.

+The main technologies being used are HTML (Hyper-Text Markup Language), which creates the content and basic structure of web pages, CSS (cascading style sheets), which creates the styles, animations and transitions of webpages, and Javascript, which is the actual programming language used by the web.
+Javascript is used for everything from running scripts, to running animations, or basically do anything you really want to do in a browser.
+Front-End web development is the combination of these three things to make content that is presentable to a user or a client.

 #What is the Front-End Web Developer Nanodegree about?
+The Front-End Web Developer Nanodegree will take students from a basic understanding of the web.
+It will introduce those web technoknoledgies (HTML, CSS, and Javascript), which, if you've gone through the Intro to Programming Nanodegree, you will already have some understanding and comfort level with before you start.
+On top of getting comfortable with those technologies, FEND will also go over how browsers work and how to optimize a webpage for performance, so that it runs quickly for users.
+FEND will also dive into common design patterns used on the web to make your work more organized and make it easier to work with larger teams and on larger web projects.
+Aside from that, it's all about getting started and getting up and running on the web.
+Getting the ability to make amazing web apps with the tools that are out there.

 #What is expected pre-requisite knowledge?